bennywong3/1340_gp114/README.md

 **3. No trackable record of customer’s dining time**

-> We do not know how long a customer has occupied a table.
-Therefore, we cannot identify those who occupied for a long time and politely ask them to leave.
+> We do not know how long a group of customers has occupied a table.
+Therefore, we cannot identify those groups which occupied for a long time and politely ask them to leave.
 As a result, the table turnover rate is low.

 **4. Layout of deli**